Longfilename/short-documentation/app/templates/README.md

 This project is intentionally unfinished.
 You'll notice a lack of image processing, or sprite generation, and plenty of other gulp plugins that are extremely useful.
 The kitchen sink is not included with this project because those plugins tend to change from project to project.
 By not including EVERYTHING, you don't have to start the project by ripping parts out.

+Details about the Gulp tasks can be seen in the [Gulp folder](./gulp/) `README.md`.

-Most of what will be edited in Gulp is the [config.js](./gulp) file.
+Most of what will be edited in Gulp is the [config.js](./gulp/config.js) file.
 This contains the settings for each Gulp task.